benfpv/cv_scribble_diffusion/README.md

 This is partly inspired by already existing similar projects, for example (not necessarily all inclusive):
 - krita-ai-diffusion (https://github.com/Acly/krita-ai-diffusion/releases/tag/v1.9.0)

-The reason I decided to use Python and its packages for this is to open up the possibility of using it with and alongside various python functions with ease.

 Models used:
 - stable-diffusion-v1-5
 - sd-controlnet-scribble